GSA/digitalgov.gov/content/events/2019/05/2019-05-23-dap-learning-series-using-analyticsusagov-api.md

 ---
 slug: dap-learning-series-using-analyticsusagov-api
 title: 'DAP Learning Series&#58; Using the analytics&#46;usa&#46;gov API'
-summary: 'Learn how Analytics.usa.gov, the public window into how the public interacts with federal government websites, uses an API and allows you to query data in machine-readable formats outside of the Google Analytics interface.'
+summary: 'Learn how Analytics.usa.gov, the public window into how the public interacts with federal government websites, uses an API and allows you to query data in machine-readable formats.'
 featured_image:
   uid:
   alt: ''